Frequently Asked Questions

 How much money will the new law generate?

-The new law will generate between $103 million to $157 million a year for services — four to six times more than what Oregon currently spends on non-Medicaid funding for addiction services.
+The new law will generate approximately $100 million a year for services — four to six times more than what Oregon currently spends on non-Medicaid funding for addiction services.

 Who decides how the money will be spent?